1983 Talladega 500: Race

 Forty drivers made the grid; Trevor Boys was the only driver not to be born in the United States.
 The race lasted almost three hours for the scheduled 188 laps.
 Dick Skillen was the last-place finisher due to a crash on the first lap with Travis Tiller, Tommy Gale, Billie Harvey, Grant Adcox, and Neil Bonnett.
 J.D.
 McDuffie was the lowest-finishing driver to finish the race; he was 44 laps behind the leaders.
 95,000 people attended this race.
-Neil Bonnett was leading the race with 12 laps to go when he pitted for fuel only.
+Neil Bonnett driving in relief for Tim Richmond was leading the race with 12 laps to go when he pitted for fuel only.
 The car stalled and it took long enough to get it re-fired that Earnhardt and Waltrip were able to get by.

 Cale Yarborough would qualify for the pole position with a speed of 201.744 mph.
 Dale Earnhardt would defeat Darrell Waltrip by four car lengths in this race; securing his last victory for an owner other than Richard Childress.
 Harvey and Tiller would retire from NASCAR after this race.
 Individual earnings for each driver ranged from the winner's share of $46,950 ($ when adjusted for inflation) to the last-place finisher's share of $1,450 ($ when adjusted for inflation).
 The total prize purse was $316,700 ($ when adjusted for inflation).